splunk/addonfactory-ucc-generator/docs/commands.md

 !!! warning "Deprecation --ui-source-map"

-    The `--ui-source-map` parameter is deprecated and is scheduled for removal on 03/06/2025.
+    The `--ui-source-map` parameter is deprecated and is scheduled for removal on 3rd June 2025.
 It is recommended to discontinue using this parameter.

 ### Verbose mode